Ergodic Formalism for topological Attractors and historic behavior: Applications of the ergodic formalism and proofs of mains theorems

 We say that a map $f$ has {\em abundance of historic behavior} if $HB(f)$ is a fat set.
-As it was proved by Dower \cite{Do} and Takens \cite{Ta08}, generically a point of a basic piece of an Axiom A diffeomorphism (and also generically on the basin of attraction of a non-periodic transitive hyperbolic attractor) has historic behavior.
-That is, the presence of a non-periodic transitive hyperbolic attractor implies the abundance of historic behavior!
-There exists an extensive bibliography about historic behavior (for instance, see \cite{BKNRS,CV,CTV,DOT,EKS,FKO,FV,Ga,KS16,KS17,LR,LST,LW,MY,Na,NKS,Ta95,Th,Ti,Ya}), in particular about the topological entropy and Hausdorff dimension of the set of points with historic behavior.
+As it was proved by Dower \cite{Do} and Takens \cite{Ta08}, a generic point in a basic set of an Axiom A diffeomorphism has historic behavior.
+This holds true for a generic point in the basin of attraction of a non-periodic transitive hyperbolic attractor as well.
+In essence, the presence of a non-periodic transitive hyperbolic attractor implies the abundance of historic behavior!
+There exists an extensive bibliography about historic behavior (for instance, see \cite{BKNRS,CV,CCSV,CTV,DOT,EKS,FKO,FV,Ga,KS16,KS17,LR,LST,LW,MY,NKS,Ta95,Th,Ti,Ya}), in particular about the topological entropy and Hausdorff dimension of the set of points with historic behavior.
 Pesin and Pitskel \cite{PP} showed that, in the full shift $\sigma:\Sigma_2^+\circlearrowleft$, the topological entropy of the set of with historic behavior is equal to the entropy of the whole system, i.e., $h_{top}(\sigma|_{HB(\sigma)})=h_{top}(\sigma)=\log2$.
 Barreira and Schmeling \cite{BS} showed that the full Hausdorff dimension of $HB(\sigma)$ in the shift space $\Sigma_2^+$.

 A well-known example of dynamics having an open set of points with historic behavior is Bowen's Eye (Figure~\ref{BowensEye.png}), attributed to Bowen by Takens \cite{Ta95}.
 A somehow old question was whether it would be possible to regularize the oscillations of the averages along the orbit of the points by taking higher order averages.
 Nevertheless, Jordan, Naudot and Young \cite{JNY} showed, using a classical result from Hardy \cite{Ha}, that if time averages $\frac1n\sum_{j=0}^{n-1}\varphi\circ f^j(x)$ of a bounded function $\varphi:\XX\to\RR$ do not converge, then {\em all higher order averages (Césaro or H\"older) do not exist either}.